Netatalk/netatalk/CONTRIBUTING.md

 - Code comments
   - C style comments, not C++ style
-  - Comments should come on the line before the code it describes; avoid trailing comments on the same line
+  - Comments should come on the line before the code it describes
+    - Exception: Trailing Doxygen comments (see below)
   - Single line: `/* Your comment goes here */`
   - Multi line comments use a `*` prefix